zeno4ever/map-all-spaces/README.md

 ## Hackerspace Cencus
-Check if a hackerspace is still active (and edit status if not) This is done by reading wiki page of space and determine if site is up, twitter is active and more.
+Check if a hackerspace is still active (and edit status if not) This is done by reading wiki page of space and determine if site is up, twitter/mastadon is active and more.
 If program is sure of the activity the wiki page is set to status 'suspented inactivity' or 'active'.

 Source :
 * [Hackerspace.org wiki](https://wiki.hackerspaces.org)